 - Use the food processor to work the butter and lard into the flour by pulsing it until the butter is in pea-sized pieces.

 - Whisk the water and apple cider vinegar together and add it to the flour/butter mixture a few tablespoons at a time.
 It will start to look shaggy, but not dry.
 It should hold together when you squeeze it in your hand.

 - Gently press the dough into a ball using a pastry scraper or your hands.
 Divide the dough into two pieces and create round disks.
 Wrap the dough in plastic and refrigerate for at least an hour, or overnight.

 - In a small bowl, combine 3/4 cup of sugar, salt, and lemon zest.
 Massage the zest into the sugar.

 - In a large bowl, toss together the blueberries, cornstarch, and lemon juice.
 Add the sugar/lemon zest mixture and gently stir to coat the blueberries.

-- Line two baking sheets with parchment paper.
-On a floured surface, roll out the chilled pie dough into two 1/8-inch-thick circles.
-Dust off any extra flour and lay on prepared pans.
+- Line a baking sheet with parchment paper.
+On a floured surface, roll out the chilled pie dough into an 1/8-inch-thick circle.
+Dust off any extra flour and lay on prepared pan.

-- Divide and mound the blueberry filling in the middle of each crust equally.
+- Mound the blueberry filling in the middle of each crust equally.
 Fold and crimp the dough up, so it covers at least 2 inches of the filling.
-Freeze the shaped galettes for at least 15 minutes to chill the dough.
+Freeze the shaped galette for at least 15 minutes to chill the dough.

 - Preheat the oven to 425°F and set rack in middle of the oven.

 - Just before baking, beat the egg and water together and brush the edges with egg wash.
-Dust with each crust with the remaining 2 tablespoons of sugar.
+Dust crust with the remaining 2 tablespoons of sugar.